exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

  ## The Property to Column Value Extractors

- Now we need to implement the value extraction from the class structure that wwe just defined.
+ Now we need to implement the value extraction from the class structure that we just defined.

  At the moment there are three types of mappings: